Etonogestrel/ethinyl estradiol (Vaginal)

-- If you leave the ring in place for more than 4 weeks, you may not be protected from pregnancy.
-Check to be sure you are not pregnant before inserting a new ring.
-You must use a different kind of birth control until the new ring has been in place for 7 days in a row.
+- If you leave the vaginal ring in place for more than 4 weeks, you may not be protected from pregnancy.
+Make sure that you are not pregnant before you insert a new ring.
+You must use an additional form of birth control (not a diaphragm) until the new ring has been in place for 7 days in a row.

-- If you forget to replace the ring after the one-week ring-free break, call your doctor for instructions.
+- If you forget to insert a new ring after the ring-free week, call your doctor for instructions.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how this medicine works.
 Tell your doctor if you are also using St John's wort, acetaminophen, ascorbic acid, aprepitant, atorvastatin, boceprevir, bosentan, carbamazepine, clofibric acid, cyclosporine, felbamate, griseofulvin, lamotrigine, morphine, oxcarbazepine, phenobarbital, phenytoin, prednisolone, rifabutin, rifampicin, rufinamide, salicylic acid, telaprevir, temazepam, theophylline, tizanidine, or topiramate.